-His latest role is in Bridgerton, the Netflix period drama launching in December and his new book for children, The Day I Fell into a Fairytale, recently hit the shelves.
+His latest role is in Bridgerton, the Netflix period drama which has been binge-watched across the nation, and his new book for children, The Day I Fell into a Fairytale, recently hit the shelves.

 Below, Miller discusses the titles which have influenced his own writing and comedic career, selecting the books he’d line up on his Fantasy Bookshelf.

 Miller shares the childhood book he reads to his own children, his dream role as an unhelpful caterpillar and explains why he’s more like Huckleberry Finn (with ill-fitting swimming shorts) than master detective Sherlock Holmes.

 Which books inspired your career in comedy acting?

 I read a lot of Dickens growing up, and it’s had a huge influence on me.
 The idea that names alone can be funny: that language and character and situation can have you in stitches, before you even add so much as a gag.

 I love the later, socially-conscious novels, but for pure fun you can’t do much better than The Pickwick Papers.